 ASSIGNMENT OF SPACE & PAYMENT

-The standard booth size is 10' x 10' (approximately 3.05m x 3.05m).
-Except for customized or island displays, the booth price in this agreement provides for installation, maintenance and removal of standard framing materials.
-The materials include a quality fabric, 8' high backdrop; 42" high side divider rails; and an expertly lettered 7" x 44" exhibitor sign for each space.
-Although not included in the booth, carpet or floor covering is required in ALL booths on the Expo Floor, at the expense of the Exhibitor.
+The standard booth size is 10’ x 10’ (approximately 3.05m x 3.05m).
+Except for custom-size or island displays, the booth price in this agreement provides for installation, maintenance and removal of standard framing materials.
+The materials include a quality fabric, 8’ high backdrop; 42” high side divider rails; and an expertly lettered 7” x 44” exhibitor sign for each space.
+Although not included in the booth, carpet or floor covering is required in ALL booths in the Exhibit Hall, at the expense of the Exhibitor.